deWladimir/Analysis/README.md

 # Analysis
-Some files (extending while I'm mastering new topics)
+This repository is going to extend while I'm covering new topics.
+It was created to show things I know and can use for data analysis.